 Bunsen: "Well, it has yet to have a full fledged test run but in theory it should work perfectly."

-Bunsen and Beaker head upstairs, set up the machine and within a minutes or two the device is whirring and banging and steam and flashes of light are all around it.
+Bunsen and Beaker head upstairs, set up the machine and within a minute or two the device is whirring and banging, steam and flashes of light are all around it.
 After a loud pop and a bright, white flash, the two Muppet Labs scientists can hear singing in the shower.
 Then another voice.
 Then a honking horn.
 Startled, they pull back the shower curtain to reveal...

 Just then, Scooter enters...